Extremal affine subspaces and Khintchine-Jarn\'ik type theorems: Counting rational points near affine subspaces

 Now we discuss the current status of Conjecture \ref{MainConjecture}.
 For planar curves, it has been proved by Vaughan and Velani \cite{VV06} and in the stronger asymptotic form \eqref{AsympConjecture} by the author \cite{Hua15}.
 To the best of our knowledge, it is not even known for any single curve of codimension at least two, except for some progress on space curves by the author \cite{Hua19}.
 We have a bit more success for manifolds of higher dimension.
 The conjecture has been proved by the author for hypersurfaces with nonvanishing Gaussian curvature \cite{Hua20b}.
 Note that this result does not exhaust all hypersurfaces addressed in Conjecture \ref{MainConjecture}.
 The conjectural 2-nondegeneracy condition for hypersurfaces is equivalent to saying that the rank of the Hessian matrix is at least one, while the nonvanishing curvature condition requires that the Hessian matrix has full rank.
 So even in the case of hypersurfaces, there remains some work to be done in order to completely resolve the conjecture.
 The method in \cite{Hua20b} has been subsequently extended to cover some surfaces of codimension higher than 1 by Schindler and Yamagishi \cite{SY22}, and by Munkelt \cite{Mun}.
 It is in particular shown in these works that for manifolds satisfying certain rank conditions on their Hessian matrices, Conjecture \ref{MainConjecture} may hold for $\delta$ beyond the conjectured range.

 We also remark in passing that there is some close connection between the counting problem in question and Serre's dimension growth conjecture, originally stated in the context of projective varieties.
-Actually one may view Conjecture \ref{MainConjecture} as a perturbed version of the dimension growth conjecture for smooth manifolds, which include the regular dimension growth conjecture as a special case.
+Actually one may view Conjecture \ref{MainConjecture} as a perturbed version of the dimension growth conjecture for smooth manifolds, which includes the original dimension growth conjecture as a special case.
 We do not plan to go into details in this regard, and only refer the interested readers to the above cited papers \cite{Hua20b,SY22,Mun} for the precise statements.

-Naturally it is then the main purpose of this section to address the analogue of Conjecture \ref{MainConjecture} for affine subspaces.
-We will see that all the novel results about diophantine approximation on affine subspaces in \S \ref{DioExpExtremal} and \S\ref{KhintchineJarnik} follow from our counting theorems to be unveiled below.
+Thus, the primary objective of this section is to address the analogue of Conjecture \ref{MainConjecture} for affine subspaces.
+We will demonstrate that our counting theorems, which we will unveil below, lead to all the novel results about diophantine approximation on affine subspaces in \S \ref{DioExpExtremal} and \S\ref{KhintchineJarnik}.

 For any matrix $A\in\R^{(d+1)\times m}$ and for an inhomogeneous shift

 define

 and